 Rural Student Success Unconference

-Join the University of Georgia for our third annual virtual rural student success unConference: Roadmaps to Rural Student Success on February 23-24th, 2023.
-The unConference will be held from 12 - 5 PM Eastern Time on both days.
+Join the University of Georgia for our third annual virtual rural student success unConference: Roadmaps to Rural Student Success on February 22-24, 2023.
+The unConference will be held from 4-5 PM on Wednesday and 12 - 5 PM on Thursday and Friday (Eastern Time).
 This year we will focus on three areas:

-Our unConference will include keynote speakers, a selection of discussion and higher learning rooms, as well as unique opportunities for networking.
-Registration is now open!
+Our unConference will include keynote speakers, a selection of collaborative and higher learning rooms, as well as unique opportunities for networking.
+Registration is now closed.

 Frequently Asked Questions